Michigan plans to charge ex-Gov. Snyder in Flint water probe

 The outbreak was announced by Snyder and Lyon in January 2016, although Lyon conceded that he knew that cases were being reported many months earlier.

-In 2018, Lyon was ordered to trial on involuntary manslaughter charges after a special prosecutor accused him of failing to timely inform the public about the outbreak.
-His attorneys argued there was not enough solid information to share earlier with the public.
+In 2018, Lyon was ordered to stand trial on involuntary manslaughter charges after a special prosecutor accused him of failing to timely inform the public about the outbreak.
+His attorneys argued there wasn’t enough solid information to share earlier.

-By June 2019, the entire Flint water investigation was turned upside down.
+By June 2019, the entire Flint water investigation was turned upside down after more than three years and millions of dollars.
 Prosecutors working under a new attorney general, Dana Nessel, dismissed the case against Lyon as well as charges against seven more people and said the probe would start anew.

+The decision didn’t affect seven people who had already pleaded no contest to misdemeanors.
+They cooperated with investigators and their records were eventually scrubbed clean.

+Lyon’s attorney said he was turned down when he asked prosecutors for a copy of new charges.
+The new case “would be a travesty of justice,” Chip Chamberlain said.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)